NekoOst/Tetro-Rase/README.md

+# DISCLAMERS

+• This fan-game is not intended to make money, but rather for fun.
+The game content is not intended to endorse or attack Tetris, all rights go to respective owners please support the brand's official releases

+• This Fan-Game will have few Updates, I'm not very interested in this game becoming famous, since I made it just for fun, Updates can be as much for bug fixes, design improvements or even new game modes, but seriously don't expect anything

 # About
 Tetro Rase is a block stacking game similar to Tetris. this game follows the Tetris guidelines (except the minoskins and other stuff) the game is available on itch.io